iamriowibowo/webgit/README.md

 Note that the exact path may vary depending on your system and how Git is installed.

-Now you only need to edit `.env` file by adding these two lines.
+Now you only need to edit git path in `.env` file.

 ```
 GIT_EXEC=[YOUR_GIT_PATH_HERE]
-GIT_PULL=false
+GIT_PULL=true
 ```

 `GIT_EXEC` is the path to the git executable.

 `GIT_PULL` is a boolean value, this variable is used to determine wether you want to git pull after git checkout.
+Default value is true.